Compost: Human excreta

 Human excreta, sometimes called "humanure" in the composting context, can be added as an input to the composting process since it is a nutrient-rich organic material.
+In soil, humanure helps to build organic matter, foster micronutrients, and develop healthy microbial communities.
 Nitrogen, which serves as a building block for important plant amino acids, is found in solid human waste.
 Phosphorus, which helps plants convert sunlight into energy in the form of ATP, can be found in liquid human waste.
+It is also an excellent source of potassium as a soil nutrient.

+The term "humanure" is a neologism coined by organic farmer Joseph Jenkins.

 Solid human waste can be collected directly in composting toilets, or indirectly in the form of sewage sludge after it has undergone treatment in a sewage treatment plant.
 Both processes require capable design, as potential health risks need to be managed.
 In the case of home composting, a wide range of microorganisms, including bacteria, viruses, and parasitic worms, can be present in feces, and improper processing can pose significant health risks.

 In the case of large sewage treatment facilities that collect wastewater from a range of residential, commercial and industrial sources, there are additional considerations.
 The composted sewage sludge, referred to as biosolids, can be contaminated with a variety of metals and pharmaceutical compounds.
 Insufficient processing of biosolids can also lead to problems when the material is applied to land.

+Humanure's potential to spread disease can be managed through proper fermentation process, which can kill or neutralize pathogens and parasite eggs within two weeks to six months, depending on climate.

 Urine can be put on compost piles or directly used as fertilizer.
 Adding urine to compost can increase temperatures, so can increase its ability to destroy pathogens and unwanted seeds.
 Unlike feces, urine does not attract disease-spreading flies (such as houseflies or blowflies), and it does not contain the most hardy of pathogens, such as parasitic worm eggs.